 Why Patients with Chronic Kidney Disease are at Risk for PAD

 Dr. Joseph Shams has been specializing in endovascular care for almost 30 years.
-In this interview, Dr. Shams discusses why patients with chronic kidney disease are at a greater risk of developing Peripheral Arterial Disease.
+In this interview, Dr. Shams discusses why patients with chronic kidney disease are at a greater risk of developing Peripheral Artery Disease.

-The combination of peripheral arterial disease and chronic kidney disease is based on the number of patients who are borderline, meaning they are at stage three or stage four of kidney disease and not on dialysis yet.
-But because there is evidence of significant kidney disease, about 25% of those patients will also have peripheral arterial disease.
+The combination of peripheral artery disease and chronic kidney disease is based on the number of patients who are borderline, meaning they are at stage three or stage four of kidney disease and not on dialysis yet.
+But because there is evidence of significant kidney disease, about 25% of those patients will also have peripheral artery disease.
 When you look at patients who are on dialysis, up to 45% of those patients will have PAD.